stem-piano/stem-piano-g-main/documentation/users_manual.md

 2. Connect a sustain pedal to quarter inch connection as shown in figure top right.

-3. Connect a 6-pin serial MIDI cable from the *stem piano* to a computer.
+3. Connect a 6-pin serial MIDI cable from the *stem piano* to a computer or connect a USB cable from the serial port on the Teensy.

 4. Run MIDI-based software sound synthesizer software on computer.